The HobbitHouse Ilustrated Glossary of Woodworking terms

 joiner --- A woodworker who specializes in the construction of building components such as windows, doors and stairs, where the creation of good-fitting joints is very important.
 The objects created by a joiner are called finish carpentry.

 joinery --- At the fundamental level, joinery just means creating joints between pieces of wood, but the term carries with it a connotation of fine woodworking and the creation of subtle joints that make good use of craftsmanship and woodworking skill, not just saws and nails.
 Nailing a couple of two-by-fours together is not joinery, creating elegant and virtually seamless dovetail joints is.
-In a secondary sense, it means the creation of joints in wood without the use of nails (or other metal fasteners), joints which hold together by a combination of glue and interlocking pieces in the edges of the pieces of wood.
+In a secondary sense, it means the creation of joints in wood without the use of nails (or other metal fasteners), joints which hold together by a combination of adhesive and interlocking pieces in the edges of the pieces of wood.
 In a broader sense, the term is used as synonymous with cabinetry, which goes beyond just making joints.
 There are fundamentally two types of joinery, frame joinery and carcass joinery.

 joint --- (1) The edge where two touching members or components come together